- Downtime: Minimal

-Photodynamic Therapy (PDT) is a medical treatment that involves two steps: the use of a light-sensitive drug and the application of a light source to destroy abnormal cells.
+Photodynamic Therapy (PDT) involves two steps: the use of a light-sensitive drug and the application of a light source to destroy abnormal cells.
 The drug used in PDT is also referred to as a photosensitizer, which is designed to eliminate cancerous and precancerous cells, as well as treat sun damage after being activated by a specific wavelength of light energy.
 When combined, the photosensitizer and light source cause a reaction that can remove unwanted cells and provide you with a healthy, improved appearance.

 Uses of Photodynamic Therapy